wp-graphql/wp-graphql-woocommerce/docs/harmonizing-with-wordpress.md

     }
     ```

-With these functions ready, we can essentially recreate the `woographql_create_nonce` PHP function employed by WooGraphQL to create the nonce.
+With these functions ready, we can essentially recreate the `woographql_create_nonce` PHP function employed by WPGraphQL for WooCommerce to create the nonce.
 Below is the JavaScript version:

 ```js
 export function createNonce(action, uId, token) {